execution authorization protocol

 import { OxDeAIGuard, OxDeAIDenyError } from "@oxdeai/guard";

 // 1.
-Initialize the policy engine
+Initialize the Policy Decision Point (PDP)

 const engine = new PolicyEngine({